sschleemilch/slimline.nvim/README.md

 Optional dependencies:

 - [gitsigns](https://github.com/lewis6991/gitsigns.nvim) if you want the `git` component.
-Otherwise it will just not be shown
+Otherwise it will just not be rendered
 - [mini.icons](https://github.com/echasnovski/mini.icons) if you want icons next to the filetype

 You'll also need to have a patched [nerd font](https://www.nerdfonts.com/) if you want icons and separators.

+> [!TIP]
+> You can decide whether you would like to have a global statusline or one for each split by setting `vim.opt.laststatus` accordingly
+> in your settings.

+If you decide to **not** use a global one then you can configure via `components_inactive` what will be rendered in the inactive one.
+By default, all `components` will be shown.
+Inactive components will use the _secondary_ highlighting for primary parts.

 #### Default configuration